aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-cells-properties/get-maxdatarow-from-excel-worksheet/_index.md

 url: /get-maxdatarow-from-excel-worksheet/
 weight: 50
 keywords: "Excel, Aspose.Cells Cloud, REST API, Get MaxDataRow, Worksheet"
-description: "Retrieves the index of the last row that contains data in a specified worksheet of an Excel workbook using the Aspose.Cells Cloud REST API."
+description: "Learn how to retrieve the last row index with data in an Excel worksheet using Aspose.Cells Cloud REST API.
+Includes cURL and SDK examples (C#, Java, Python, more)."
 ArticleTitle: "Aspose.Cells Cloud API – Get MaxDataRow from Excel Worksheet"
+date: 2024-05-15
+lastmod: 2024-05-18
 ---

 This REST API returns the maximum data row index in an Excel file when the `cellOrMethodName` parameter is set to `maxdatarow`.